-As this is the largest capacity panel we tested, it comes as no surprise that the BigBlue 28W received some of our highest scores in charging speed of any panel we tested.
+As this is one of the larger capacity panels we tested, it comes as no surprise that the BigBlue 28W received some of our highest scores in charging speed.
 Our new test batteries are 20,000mAh batteries, meaning they have a much larger capacity than the batteries used in our previous tests; this also means that it took these new panels longer overall to charge these batteries.
-That aside, the BigBlue was the fastest-charging panel in our update.
-In 30 minutes, the panel charged our test battery 4%.
-For comparison, the RavPower 24W charged the same battery 2% in the same amount of time, and the Goal Zero Nomad 7 only charged the battery 1% over the course of 30 minutes.
-Only the BigBlue and the X-Dragon 20W received a 9 out of 10 in this category in our metric comparisons.
-These two are outstanding when it comes to speed and efficiency, and this played a significant part in the BigBlue taking home the Editor's Choice Award.
+That aside, the BigBlue was one of the fastest-charging panels in our update.
+In 30 minutes, the panel charged our 20,000mAh test battery 4%.
+This panel is outstanding when it comes to speed and efficiency, and this played a significant part in it taking home the Editors' Choice Award.

 Multiple Device Charging Speed

-Though the BigBlue panel comes with two USB ports, we recommend only charging one device at a time, in an effort to achieve maximum efficiency.
+Though the BigBlue panel comes with two USB ports, we recommend only charging one device at a time, which will help achieve maximum efficiency.
 This multi-device function seems to be more of a marketing scheme than an effective way to charge electronics.
 That said, the BigBlue is the best-suited panel for this job because of its large capacity.
-The RavPower 24 has three USB ports, but struggled to deliver a charge to three devices at once.
-The BigBlue was able to charge our devices (iPhones) a small amount (1%) over the course of a half hour.

-The BigBlue received high scores in our durability metric, comparable to our other award-winning panels from previous test cycles.
+The BigBlue received high scores in our durability metric and is comparable to our other award-winning panels from previous test cycles.
 We had no issues with this panel performing in semi-wet conditions, and there were no signs of wear after a few months of use.
-Because it has a few more features than other panels (the ammeter and the auto-restart function), the BigBlue has a higher risk of breaking in some way, though we had nothing but success when using this panel.
+Because it has a few more features than other panels (the ammeter and the auto-restart function), the BigBlue has a higher risk of breaking down in some fashion, though we had nothing but success when using this panel.
 The canvas material that covers the outside is durable and resistant to abrasions and wear, and the PET Polymer panels showed little sign of wear, even after months of exposure to the sun.
-The X-Dragon and RavPower 24W offer similar levels of durability as the BigBlue.

 Weight & Portability

 Efficiency and ease of use are a trade-off for portability and weight.
 The larger the panel, the faster it will charge your devices, and the more difficult it might be to fit into your backpack; the BigBlue is no exception.
 As our largest-capacity panel in this review, it should be no surprise that this product is also one of the bulkier options out there.
-That said, it is similar in size and weight to both the X-Dragon and RavPower 24, but charges devices much more effectively.
-If you're after a larger, heavier panel, it makes sense to go with the BigBlue, since it will deliver the most charge to your devices in the least amount of time (and comes at an affordable price).
+If you're after a larger, heavier panel, it makes sense to go with the BigBlue since it will deliver the most charge to your devices in the least amount of time (and comes at an affordable price).

-The other incredible aspect this panel is the cost.
-The BigBlue was the least-expensive panel in our update for Fall 2018.
-Sold online for $70, it provides plenty of solar energy and at a reasonable cost.
-Comparatively, the RavPower 24 costs $80, while the Wildtek 21 costs $70, and neither score as well.
-These panels are more expensive but have a lower capacity, which resulted in both scoring lower in our side-by-side tests.
-You do the math!
+The other incredible aspect of this panel is the cost.
+The BigBlue is one of the least-expensive panels of its size in this review.
+It delivers almost 30W of power and comes at an excellent price.
+Many panels we've reviewed are more expensive but also have a lower capacity; you do the math!
 This panel was one of our favorites because it is humbly charged our gadgets quickly, with no extra frills or features.
 The simplicity of the panel makes it less expensive to produce, and in turn, keeps its price tag relatively low.
-It costs the same as our Best Buy Award winner, the Mercury 10W, but is much more efficient, thus earning our highest award.

-To sum it up, we loved the BigBlue.
-It provided a consistent charge to our electronics in numerous situations, whether it was a partly cloudy day or there was a tree branch interrupting the constant delivery of sunlight.
-Time and time again, it kept chugging along and charging our devices effectively.
+We love the BigBlue.
+It provides a consistent charge to our electronics in numerous situations, no matter if it's a partly cloudy day or there's a tree branch interrupting the continuous delivery of sunlight.
+Time and time again, it kept chugging along, charging our devices effectively.
 Though the panel has three USB ports, it performed at its best when a single port was in use.
 We decided to go all in and give this panel our Editors' Choice award, simply because it is the most efficient and fastest-charging panel in our fleet.
-Its incredible qualities trumped weight and portability, as it is one of the larger panels we reviewed, and price is just right.
+Its incredible qualities trump weight and portability, as it is one of the larger panels we reviewed, and the price is just right.

 — Jane Jackson